lucidworks/solr/solr/modules/external-files/README.md

 It's useful to contrast this design with the external file field design in Solr core.
 The design in Solr core uses a monolithic text file which is optionally sorted.
 The entire file is loaded in a single thread by repeated seeks into the Lucene index to match up the lucene id with a specific float from the file.
-Sharding has limited effect on this because it must still perform seeks for each unique id in the file and a miss is almost as expensive as a hit.
-There is no LRU cache so all of memory can quickly fill up if a large number of external file fields are loaded.
+Sharding has limited effect on this because it must still perform seeks for each unique id in the file, and a miss is almost as expensive as a hit.
+There is no LRU cache so all memory can quickly fill up if many external file fields are loaded.

 # Design

-The External Files Module design can be broken down into four main areas: **handling of external files**, **handling of the index**, **loading of external files** and **caching of external files**.
+The External Files Module design can be broken down into four main areas: **Partitioning of external files**, **index extract **, **loading of external files** and **caching of external files**.

-## Handling of External Files
+## Partitioning of External Files

+The ExternalFileUtil (EFU) was developed to process the raw external texts into sorted, partitioned, binary files.
+Below is a description of the inputs and outputs of the EFU.

-### Storage and Format of Raw External Files (Input)
+### Storage and Format of Raw External Files (Unpartitioned Input)

-The raw external files will stored in the following directory structure:
+The raw external files are stored in the following directory structure:

 EXTERNAL_FILES_ROOT / N_TOP_LEVEL_SUBDIRS / FILENAME / TIMESTAMP / FILE